ywkawai/FE-Project_web/scale-dg/index.md

 title: SCALE DG regional and global model (SCALE-DG)
 ---

-SCALE-DG is a three-dimensional (3D) regional and global atmospheric model in which both of the horizontal and the vertical discretizations are based on the discontinuous Galerkin (DG) method.
+SCALE-DG combines a high-order discontinuous Galerkin dynamical core with the physics infrastructure of the SCALE library, providing a flexible platform for both regional and global atmospheric simulations.

 <!-- Now, only the dynamical process has been implemented in addition to simple turbulent models.
 In the near feature, using the [SCALE library](https://scale.riken.jp) physical processes such as cloud microphysics and radiation will be supported. -->